 When Gates is purchasing a replica Declaration of Independence in the gift shop, on the counter next to the register is a stack of books for sale.
 The book is "The Secret Architecture of our Nation's Capital" by David Ovason, and is about the Masons and the building of Washington, D.C.
 Ovason also wrote "Secret Symbols of the Dollar Bill", and U.S. currency is used as one of the clues in the film.

 Before the movie got its rating, it was under the Touchstone Pictures banner (which is part of Disney).
 When the film got its rating (which is PG), it was then put under the Walt Disney Pictures banner, as it is clear that it is a more family-friendly movie.

-In the D.C. segment during the planning stage of the burglary the movie cuts to an external shot of a building on the Potomac River - presumably where the bad guys are planning their attempt.
+In the Washington, D.C. segment, during the planning stage of the burglary, the movie cuts to an external shot of a building on the Potomac River, presumably where the bad guys are planning their attempt.
 This building is the Watergate Hotel.

-The Liberty Bell shown in the movie was actually made of styrofoam.
+The Liberty Bell, shown in the movie, was made of styrofoam.
 The movie was shot a few days before the Liberty Bell was put in.
 This is proven by the fact that protective shades were installed in the observation window when the bell was installed.
-In the movie Ian looks exactly where the shades are supposed to be if the real bell was there.
+In the movie, Ian looks exactly where the shades are supposed to be, if the real bell was there.

-When Riley (Justin Bartha) at the end of the movie says he got a measly 1/2 percent of the treasure money.
-If Benjamin Franklin Gates' (Nicholas Cage) earlier estimate back in the church with Sadusky (Harvey Keitel) of 10 billion dollars is accurate, Riley would have made 50 million dollars.
+When Riley (Justin Bartha), at the end of the movie, says he got a measly one half percent of the treasure money.
+If Benjamin Franklin Gates' (Nicholas Cage's) earlier estimate back in the church with Sadusky (Harvey Keitel) of ten billion dollars is accurate, Riley would have made fifty million dollars.